ipfs/ipfs-blog/src/_blog/interplanetary-apps-disco-chat.md

 - [Links](#links)

+In this post we'll go over what Disco Chat is, and the journey of how and why Disco Chat was built.
+I'll also highlight some of the challenges that were encountered along the way.
+Having some familiarity with web development will be handy for following along with the technical sections.
+There's also a Rust component of the application too, but knowledge of Rust isn't necessary to follow along.

+## What is Disco Chat?

 **Disco Chat** is a fun, easy-to-use peer-to-peer chat application sporting custom profiles, end-to-end encryption, offline chat sync, and more!
 It's meant to help show developers how to build applications like it.
 If you'd like to join in the fun (even if you're not very technical), head over to the [Disco Chat Releases](https://github.com/TheDiscordian/disco-chat/releases) page to grab a binary.

 At it's core Disco Chat uses IPFS & libp2p, powered by a [Kubo](https://github.com/ipfs/kubo) node.
 It's **written in mostly JavaScript** with the **interface in HTML/CSS** to hopefully make it easy-to-use for most developers today.
-There's a **Rust component from [Tauri](https://tauri.app/)** which allows us to have a thin browser to work with on the desktop (and mobile in the future!), **giving us the full power of Kubo**, JavaScript, HTML, and CSS in a single application.
+There's also a **Rust component from [Tauri](https://tauri.app/)** which allows us to have a thin browser to work with on the desktop (and mobile in the future!), **giving us the full power of Kubo**, JavaScript, HTML, and CSS in a single application.

-## What is Disco Chat?

-As mentioned previously, Disco Chat is a peer-to-peer chat application primarily focused on showing developers how to build applications like it. **It's also a passion project of mine**, Discordian.

-Disco Chat is **meant to demonstrate the most simple yet fully-featured peer-to-peer chat application**.
-Ultimately it should support full syncing backlog with peers, distributed IPNS profile persistance, offline chatting, end-to-end encryption for DMs, relaying messages to peers who can't connect directly to each-other, and it should be comfortable.
-Today, most of those features work well, though sadly mobile is currently unsupported (but used to be!).

 Disco Chat is based upon [native-ipfs-building-blox](https://github.com/TheDiscordian/native-ipfs-building-blox), which is a great kit for getting started on building desktop IPFS applications using HTML/Javascript (Rust too if you like).
 If you're looking at taking some code snippets from Disco Chat for a totally different idea, **I highly recommend using native-ipfs-building-blox as a base**.